iShares Core S&P 500 ETF (IVV) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-iShares Core S&P 500 ETF (IVV) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $827.06B, listed on AMEX, carrying a beta of 1.00 to the broader market.
-The iShares Core S&P 500 ETF seeks to track the investment results of an index composed of large-capitalization U. public since 2000-05-19.
+iShares Core S&P 500 ETF (IVV) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $865.83B, listed on AMEX, carrying a beta of 1.00 to the broader market.
+This iShares Core S&P 500 exchange-traded fund is designed to replicate the financial performance of a benchmark index comprising stocks from major U. public since 2000-05-19.

 - Spot Price